Platies (Xiphophorus maculatus, Xiphophorus variatus) Species Profile & Care Guide

 Platies are undemanding omnivores that will eat essentially anything you put in the tank.
 However, make sure you feed them on a varied diet consisting of high-quality dried foods such as flakes, granules and pellets alongside live, frozen or freeze-dried foods such as brine shrimp, tubifex and bloodworms.

-It is also advisable to occasionally provide them with boiled vegetables such as squash, spirulina, cucumber and spinach; this will ensure they are receiving all the necessary nutrients and vitamins required to keep them in optimum health.
+It is also advisable to occasionally provide them with boiled vegetables such as squash, spirulina, cucumber and spinach; this will ensure they receive all the necessary nutrients and vitamins required to keep them in optimum health.

 Breeding the Platies

 It is effortless to breed platies.
-More often than not, aquarists do not need to set up a specific breeding tank or take any specific actions to induce breeding; just simply place the fish in your aquarium and let nature run its course.
+Aquarists do not need to set up a dedicated breeding aquarium or provide any particular water conditions to induce breeding; place the fish in your aquarium and let nature take its course.

-Platies are livebearers which means that the babies can swim immediately after birth.
+Platies are livebearers which means that the fry are immediately free-swimming after birth.
 Platies can have anything from 20 to 50 fry at one time as often as once a month.

 You can feed your fry with egg yolk, finely crushed flake food and infusoria until they are large enough to be placed back into the usual aquarium.